jfcloutier/andy/notes.md

 ## Challenges

-The Apperception Engine was developed under assumptions that are not true of GMs.
+The Apperception Engine was developed under assumptions that are, in many cases, not true of GMs.

 * Instead of generating one theory, we are generating multiple theories (one per GM) and they are interlinked implicitly by the GM parent-child relationships of predictions and prediction errors.